sneakysneak/docs/pages/templates/03-field-mapping.md

 The left most column is the **Destination** (the app you are connecting to).
 Some of these fields may be required.

-The **Source** for these fields, shown to the right, can be any preceeding step or a combination of steps.
+The **Source** for these fields, shown to the right, can be any preceding step or a combination of steps.

 ## Field mapping sources